The Evergreen State

 - Maryhill Winery & Amphitheater

 On Puget Sound, Seattle is the largest city in the state and easily the liveliest.
 It’s diverse in what it offers.
 You can indulge your outdoorsy side at a park or on a hiking trail, dig deep and delve into local history or savor some of the best cuisines on the coast.
 Where to begin?
 The beloved Pike Place Market is an obvious stop at some point along the way.
 It overlooks Elliott Bay and is packed with everything imaginable, from great food and coffee to fun shops and late-night haunts.
 There’s also the rooftop Pike Place Urban Garden — a great place to take a few pictures of the city.
 You can even enjoy a free walking tour of the premises.
-The iconic Space Needle has been a city landmark since it was constructed in 1962, featuring an open-air deck that provides incredible city views.
 Don’t miss the Museum of Pop Culture, the Museum of History and Industry, the Seattle Art Museum, and Olympic Sculpture Park (a free attraction that features beautiful views of the Olympic Mountains), Puget Sound and the Space Needle.
 Preferred stops include Seattle Bolt Century, Seattle-Tacoma International Airport and Seattle Bolt Dearborn.

 If you prefer a bit of a slower pace, head to Yakima.
 Set in the Yakima Valley, the region is rife with orchards and wineries.
 Don’t miss the opportunity to pick your own fresh fruits and vegetables!
 Learn about the valley’s roots at the Yakima Valley Museum, then clear some major room on your itinerary for wining and dining.
 The farm-to-table concept is big in Yakima, and there are dozens of farmers markets and eateries that cater to your every fresh-food whim.
 This is also wine country, with more than 120 wineries in the area alone!